Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

+The polynomials $P_{\M}(t)$ and $Z_{\M}(t)$ are called the \emph{Kazhdan--Lusztig polynomial} and $Z$-polynomial of the matroid $\M$, respectively.
+These polynomials are multiplicative invariants, and do not change under taking simplifications if the matroid is loopless.
+For these and other basic properties, we refer to the articles \cite{elias-proudfoot-wakefield,proudfootzeta}.
+For matroids with loops, both of these invariants will be set to be zero by convention.

-Apart from the resolution of the top-heavy conjecture (see Theorem \ref{thm:top-heavy}), another of the main contributions of Braden, Huh, Matherne, Proudfoot and Wang in \cite{bradenhuh} is a proof of the following result.
+Apart from the resolution of the top-heavy conjecture, another of the main contributions of Braden, Huh, Matherne, Proudfoot and Wang in \cite{bradenhuh} is the construction of a fundamental object, called the \emph{intersection cohomology module} of $\M$, denoted $\IH(\M)$.
+A related construction is the stalk of the intersection cohomology at the empty flat, denoted $\IH(\M)_{\varnothing}$.
+For details and terminology we refer to their original paper.
+One of the central properties of these two objects is given by the following result.